AddSearch/search-ui/README.md

 ```

 ## Support

-Feel free to send any questions, ideas and suggestions at [support@addsearch.com](support@addsearch.com).
+Feel free to send any questions, ideas, and suggestions at [support@addsearch.com](mailto:support@addsearch.com) or
+visit [addsearch.com](https://www.addsearch.com/) for more information.